 21-Day Pre-Wedding Meal Plan

-How do brides lose weight fast?
+Brides often seek ways to lose weight quickly.
 By sticking to a healthy meal plan and getting plenty of physical activity.
 Three weeks before the wedding, you should avoid making any big changes to your lifestyle.
 Focus on cutting out foods that cause bloat and stay active.

 At this point, you know you should be eating lots of fiber and protein while avoiding simple carbohydrates and processed foods.
 But sometimes, it’s easiest to have a simple meal plan set out for you so you don’t have to come up with the meals on your own.

-Below is a sample 21-day wedding diet meal plan with suggested meals to try.
+Below is a sample 21-day meal plan with suggested dishes, perfect for getting in shape before your wedding.

 Week 1 (21 Days Before the Ceremony)